Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

 Exploring the rest of Belize

 Caye Caulker pairs beautifully with a few days on Ambergris Caye, the larger island just 30 minutes north.
-Furthermore, if you are heading inland, the Cayo District is worth every hour of the drive: jungle, rivers, Mayan ruins and the extraordinary ATM Cave, one of the most unforgettable experiences in all of Central America.
-Additionally, the beaches of Hopkins and Placencia in the south offer a quieter, more local side of Belize that is seriously underrated.
+If you are heading inland, the Cayo District is worth every hour of the drive: jungle, rivers, Mayan ruins and the extraordinary ATM Cave.
+Don’t miss San Ignacio either a key stop known for its vibrant local events and festivals.
+The beaches of Hopkins and Placencia in the south offer a quieter, more local side of Belize that is seriously underrated.

 BLANCANEAUX LODGE BY FRANCIS FORD COPPOLA